oplS17projects/Magic_Mirror/Steven_Kim.md

 ### April 30, 2017

 # Overview
+I worked with Steve Warren (@LordSpaghettiOs) to make a magic mirror (smart mirror).

 **Authorship note:** All of the code described here was written by myself unless otherwise specified.